nayyara-cropsey/jwtmock/README.md

 * Via Docker image if using a docker ecosystem
 * Via `jwtmocktest.NewServer` in Go tests

-2) Configure a dependent API on to use JWT Mock server as the authorization server.
+2) Configure the API under test to use JWT Mock server as the authorization server.
 The server provides an endpoint to retrieves the JSON Web Key Set (JWKS) at `./well-known/jwks.json`

 3) Generate JWTs for use in tests